iOS Custom Precision Drill: Build Repeatable Shot Groups

 Precision is not a byproduct of speed or scoring.
 It is the foundation everything else depends on.

-The Custom Precision Drill exists for shooters who want to measure and develop that foundation on their own terms.
-This drill is designed to answer one question only:
+The Custom Precision Drill is for you if you want to measure and develop that foundation on your own terms.
+It answers one clear question:

 Practice on Your Own Terms